-This past Monday was one of those Mondays that give Mondays a bad name.
-As a coping mechanism, I decided to put on my headphones and listen to some of my favorite music.
+When you have a bad day, nothing is better than putting on headphones and listening to some of your favorite music while working in your studio.
 It’s amazing how therapeutic that can be.
-Then, after work, I worked in the studio.
-And we all know how therapeutic that can be!
-I suspect that I am not the only one in the ceramics world who thinks that the perfect antidote to a lousy Monday is clay and music.
+I suspect that I am not the only one in the ceramics world who thinks that the perfect antidote to a lousy day is clay and music.
 So today I decided to present a ceramic flute project that combines both.

 In today’s post, an excerpt from Barry Hall’s From Mud to Music, you’ll learn how to make a ceramic flute similar to a recorder or an Irish Pennywhistle. – Jennifer Poellot Harnetty, editor.